keepthekeep/KeepTheKeep/index.md

 #### v1.0.3

 Fixed:
-- Closing game selection panel with the back button causes unexpected behaviour.
+- Closing game selection panel with the back button causes unexpected behaviour
-- Closing exit game panel does not reenable input.
+- Closing exit game panel does not reenable input

 #### v1.0.2

-- Balance general difficulty values.
+Balance general difficulty values.

 Fixed:
-- Tutorial not showing the correct action during orb buy sequence.
+- Tutorial not showing the correct action during orb buy sequence
-- Unable to buy materials when the cost is equal to the owned gem quantity.
+- Unable to buy materials when the cost is equal to the owned gem quantity
-- Wrong localization tag in merchant speed card.
+- Wrong localization tag in merchant speed card

 #### v1.0.1

-Fixed - Setting quallity settings to medium crashed some iOS devices.
+Fixed - Setting quallity settings to medium crashed some iOS devices

 #### v1.0.0

-Keep the keep is now available on Android.
+Keep the keep is now available on Android
-The iOS version will be available soon.
+The iOS version will be available soon